Cost of Goods Sold (COGS) on the Income Statement

 Investing Lesson 4 - Analyzing an Income Statement

-Going back to our pizza parlor example from earlier in this investing lesson, your cost of goods sold (COGS) would include the amount of money you spent purchasing items such as flour and tomato sauce, the box you used to keep the pizza safe during delivery, and the amount of money you paid your restaurant vendor for individual packets of Parmesan cheese.
-It would include the money you pay to the Coca-Cola, Pepsi, and/or Dr. Pepper Snapple Group company / companies to refill the syrup in the soda fountains.
+Going back to our pizza parlor example from earlier in this investing lesson, your cost of goods sold would include the amount of money you spent purchasing items such as flour and tomato sauce, the box you used to keep the pizza safe during delivery, and the amount of money you paid your restaurant vendor for individual packets of parmesan cheese.
+It would include the money you pay to the soft drink company to refill the syrup in the soda fountains.

 The cost of goods sold per dollar of sales will differ depending upon the type of business you own or in which you buy shares of stock.
 A licensing company, advertising group, or law firm will have virtually no cost of goods sold compared to a typical manufacturing enterprise because they are selling a service and not a tangible product.
 Instead, most of their costs are going to show up under a different section of the income statement we will discuss later called Selling, General, and Administrative expenses, or SG&A expenses.